Learn how to calculate the calories needed for your diet

 1. Good afternoon,

-– At the same time I wanted to lose fat located in the belly, which is not much, enough to not show the abdominals (around 2-3 cm).
+– At the same time I wanted to lose fat located on the belly, which is not much, enough to not show the abdominals (around 2-3 cm).
 Is it possible to reconcile the two objectives or do I have to work in parts.

 Thanks